henry2004y/FieldTracer.jl/docs/src/log.md

 Streamline and trajectory are related topics in physical modeling, common seen in fluid and particle simulations.

-## Streamline Tracing

 First make it work, then make it better and fast.

-I found an approach called Pollock method.
+One approach is called Pollock method.

-I need an adaptive step control integration scheme like `rk45`.
-From DifferentialEquations.jl, there are hundreds of schemes we can choose from, which are much better than implementing our own fragile ODE solver!

-### Tracing in Unstructured Grid
+## Tracing in Unstructured Grid

 Given an unstructured grid with node points and connectivity, how should you do the streamline tracing?